Out on 11 May 2023

 Synopsis

-A taut, enthralling first novel about grief, sisterhood, and a young athlete‘s struggle to transcend herself.
+A deeply moving novel about grief, sisterhood and a teenage girl's struggle to transcend herself.

 Eleven-year-old Gopi has been playing squash since she was old enough to hold a racket.
 When her mother dies, her father enlists her in a quietly brutal training regimen, and the game becomes her world.
 Slowly, she grows apart from her sisters.
 Her life is reduced to the sport, guided by its rhythms: the serve, the volley, the drive, the shot and its echo.